In a court hearing in June, PG&E told the court that it apologized for causing the fires and wants to pay fire victims.

 PG&E has also internally proposed establishing a $14 billion fund to resolve legal claims arising from the 2017 and 2018 wildfires, according to a report by Bloomberg.
 The global settlement, if approved, would apply to every Camp Fire lawsuit.

-The bankruptcy judge handling the Camp Fire lawsuits against PG&E set an October 21, 2019 deadline to file papers in bankruptcy court.
+The bankruptcy judge handling the Camp Fire lawsuits against PG&E set a December 31, 2019 deadline to file papers in bankruptcy court.
 If people don’t file a claim, they will get NO recovery.

 Cal Gov. Finds that PG&E Caused The Camp Fire

 Cal Fire investigators announced on Tuesday, May 15th that the November 2018 Camp Fire was caused by electrical transmission lines owned by PG&E. In CAL Fire’s official statement, the agency said it conducted “a very meticulous and thorough investigation” of the Camp Fire, the most destructive wildfire in California history.